-Sure, Machu Picchu, Cusco, and the Sacred Valley are jam-packed with visitors now.
+Sure, Machu Picchu, Cusco, and the Sacred Valley of Peru are jam-packed with visitors now.
 Take a trek to Choquequirao though and your group will have the grand ruins to itself.
 Or just do a trek in the Sacred Valley to places where the tour buses aren’t stopping.
 Or head to northern Peru and gaze at 5,000-year-old ruins in solitude.

 The other Czech Republic

 Prague is completely jammed with tourists, especially in the summer, but it’s a whole different story in the Moravia region in the south.
 Same with Eger in Hungary or Poland away from Warsaw and Krakow.
-Even in France and Italy, if you take your time instead of zipping around checking off boxes, you can stay in places nobody you know has heard of (except maybe Rick Steves).
+Even in Ireland and England, if you take your time instead of zipping around checking off boxes, you can stay in places nobody you know has heard of (except maybe Rick Steves).

 Escaping the travel crowds is no harder now than it was 20 years ago.
 Two decades from now you may be reading about Morelia, Cafayate, and Eger all over the place and you may sigh, “Oh, it was so much better when…” But there will be awesome places not swarming with tourists that are still off the radar.
-Go enjoy them.